kuberise/kuberise.io/docs/roadmap.md

 ## Repository for application

-### Option 1
+- ### Option 1
 	My code is in my GitHub and I like kuberise get the repo address and a token and do the rest
-### Option 2
+- ### Option 2
 	My code is in my laptop and I want Kuberise to create a repo and host my code and do the rest.

 ## Repository for the platform

-### Option 1
+- ### Option 1
 	Kuberise install.sh script installs a Gitea in the cluster, pushes the Kuberise code, installs ArgoCD and app-of-apps and then deploys everything from Gitea.
-### Option 2
+- ### Option 2
 	I have to fork the kuberise repo and install.sh script will deploy the platform from my GitHub repo.

 ## Registry

-### Option 1
+- ### Option 1
 	I build my Dockerfile and push the image to docker hub myself.
 Then I have to change the revision in the helm chart manually.
-### Option 2
+- ### Option 2
 	My code is in Gitea or Github and when I change the code and push it, kuberise builds it and pushes it to the docker hub or internal harbor and updates the helm chart automatically and deploys it.

 # Roadmap

-# [released] Installation script
+# <span style="display:inline-block; padding:2px 8px; border-radius:4px; background-color:#4CAF50; color:white;">Done</span> Installation script

 I can run an install.sh script to deploy kuberise to my kubernetes cluster.
 I have a kubernetes cluster and I have admin access to it using the kubectl command line.
 This install.sh script installs ArgoCD and uses app-of-apps patterns to install and configure all platform services and all application microservice for all environments.
 For each platform cluster, I have to run install.sh separately.
 It is idempotent, which means that if I run install.sh multiple times, it doesn’t hurt and doesn’t change the end result.

-# [released] Cloudnative-pg for PostgreSQL database
+# <span style="display:inline-block; padding:2px 8px; border-radius:4px; background-color:#4CAF50; color:white;">Done</span> Cloudnative-pg for PostgreSQL database

 I have postgresql in the cluster and I can use it for my application.

-# [released] Logs, Metrics, Dashboards
+# <span style="display:inline-block; padding:2px 8px; border-radius:4px; background-color:#4CAF50; color:white;">Done</span> Logs, Metrics, Dashboards

 I have Grafana/Loki to see and search logs of all pods, and also create dashboards in Grafana to monitor metrics of all microservice or kubernetes resources.

-# Application deployment helm chart
+# <span style="display:inline-block; padding:2px 8px; border-radius:4px; background-color:#FFA500; color:white;">In Progress</span> Application deployment helm chart

 I fork kuberise to my GitHub and I deploy kuberise from my GitHub repo.